 NGSS Standards

 Access to a computer, tablet or other online learning compatible device.
-Building materials (from inside or out) to create a model of their own National Park and paper/pencil.
+Building materials from inside the classroom to create a model of their own watershed, paper/pencils.

 At least one teacher will be present throughout each live online session.
 Other adults may attend by invitation from the teacher or group coordinator.
 All attending adults must complete NatureBridge’s Participant Registration Form in advance of the session.